bsabar/belly-button-challenge/README.md

 ### Metadata and Deployment
 - Metadata initializes without error
 - Metadata updates when a new sample is selected
 - App Successfully Deployed to Github Pages

+### References
+Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse but Predictable.
+Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/Links to an external site.